Minor Burn Treatment Specialist Q&A

 Remember, for these burns, seek emergency medical attention from the ER (emergency room).
 For mild burns, come see us at our clinic instead!

 Simply come on over to PrimeHealth Urgent Care for minor burn treatment.
 You don’t have to make an appointment, so you can just walk in for service and immediate care for your burn!
-You will find our clinic in the Parkwood Square Shopping Center 8927 US Hwy 301 N, Suite 210, Parrish, FL 34219 and we’re open for you evenings and weekends to serve you better.
-You can find hours of operation, as well as directions here.
-We serve patients from Parrish FL, Ellenton FL, Bradenton FL, Palmetto FL, Lakewood Ranch FL, Sarasota FL, Sun City FL, and Wimauma FL.
+We’re open for your evenings and weekends to better serve you.
+You can find hours of operation as well as directions here.
+We serve patients from Bradenton FL, Parrish FL, Sarasota FL, Ellenton FL, Palmetto FL, Lakewood Ranch FL, Sun City FL, Oneco FL, Fruitville FL, and West Samoset FL.

 We look forward to helping you with your treatment here at PrimeHealth Urgent Care!